It’s DEI or die! for campus free speech

 Like

-6. Mordecai The Red says:
+5. Mordecai The Red

 The University should identify every last thug that executed said vandalism and warn them that if they pull that s—t again, the consequences are immediate expulsion.